apache/apisix-website/website/blog/2022/02/10/splunk-apisix-integration.md

 - Observability
 - API Gateway

-description: This article explains how to configure and use the Splunk HEC service in Clou-native API Gateway Apache APISIX.
+description: This article explains how to configure and use the Splunk HEC service in Cloud-native API Gateway Apache APISIX.
 tags: [Technology,Ecosystem,Logging]
 ---